DaiLoDong/DaiLoDong.github.io/content/authors/admin/_index.md

     date_start: 2020-05-04
     date_end: 2022-02-25
     summary: |2-
-      Authored custom GPS point-plane projection algorithms to reduce runtime of ETL processes by ~90% and merged with short range plan to provide accurate data driven business value (MS SQL and SSIS).
+      Authored custom GPS point-plane projection algorithms to reduce runtime of ETL processes by ~90% and merged with short range plan to provide accurate data driven business value (SQL, SSIS).

-      Integrated existing data pipelines/processes into production ETL (MS SQL and SSIS).
+      Integrated existing data pipelines/processes into production ETL (SQL, SSIS).

       Supported the shift team in data modeling, data quality management, and business logic translation to identify poor operations performers resulting in a 2 year highest achieving shift.

-      Supervised the health of Mine Dispatch Network achieving an overall system availability > 99.8% in 2020.
+      Supervised the health of Mine Dispatch Network achieving an overall system availability > 99.8% in 2020-2021.

-      Aided the integration of the Provision 3 Shovel Guidance System onto mine operations equipment and continue to provide ongoing real-time technical support.
+      Provided real-time technical support on mine operations equipment using Provision 3 Shovel Guidance System.

       Created documentation for training and onboarding engineers and dispatchers for MMS Dispatch 6 and Provision 3.